 The Brochs of Coigach

-Sensational hideaways offering sustainable, luxurious living with breathtaking views.
+Sensational hideaways for couples offering sustainable, luxurious living with breathtaking views.
 This is the place to come and unwind amongst some of the most spectacular landscapes in Europe

 The Brochs of Coigach are two unique drystone structures nestled into the landscape of the Assynt and Coigach National Scenic Area in the North West Highlands, looking out across the Summer Isles.
 More luxurious than the Iron-Age dwelling their design is based on – featuring panoramic windows, underfloor heating and even a sauna – the Brochs are a haven of comfort with the most incredible views.